iWinston/typeorm-plus/docs/naming-strategy.md

 ## Creating your own `NamingStrategy`

-If you defined your connection options in `ormconfig` file, then you can simply use it and override it following way:
+If you defined your connection options in the `ormconfig` file, then you can simply use it and override it following way:

 ```typescript